tahaBerkBeton/SOC_multi_agent_Demo/README.md

 1. Initialize the Orchestrator with a predefined security alert.
 2. Delegate email analysis to the Mail Agent.
 3. Execute tool calls to log tickets, generate reports, and optionally send SMS alerts.
-4. Save conversational transcripts in the `conversations/` directory and agent workspaces in `workspaces/`.
+4. Save conversational transcripts in the `conversations/` directory and agent generated logs, reports and sms messages to the `Assets/` directory `.

 ## File Structure